-Controllers of Premises (Caretaker/ Site Manager) must:
+Caretaker/ Site Manager must:

-- ensure there are adequate First Aid Notices indicating local first aid arrangement around the premises, in particular meeting rooms and training rooms - agree common first aid arrangements where a workplace is shared with other agencies or departments - ensure that contractors and others working temporarily on the premises are familiar with the first aid arrangements.
+- ensure there are adequate First Aid Notices indicating local first aid arrangement around the premises. - ensure that contractors and others working temporarily on the premises are familiar with the first aid arrangements.

 Appendix 1: Contact details for East Sussex County Council